In its relations with non-EU countries, and international organisations in the field of public health, the EU aims to:

 Cooperation with non-EU countries

-The EU has bilateral Partnership and Cooperation Agreements with many non-EU countries around the world which set a general framework for cooperation on public health.
-The agreements also serve as a basis for bilateral cooperation between individual EU countries and non EU countries.
+The EU has bilateral partnership and cooperation agreements with many countries around the world.
+These agreements set a general framework for cooperation on public health.
+They also provide a basis for bilateral cooperation between individual EU countries and non-EU countries.

-Where more technical cooperation is required, the European Commission (DG for Health and Food Safety) may enter into sectoral agreements with national ministries.
+Where cooperation that is more technical is required, the European Commission (the Directorate-General for Health and Food Safety) may enter into agreements on particular sectors with national ministries.

-The EU advises candidate countries and potential candidate countries on EU health policy, and evaluates their progress in aligning with EU norms and policies on health.
-The relevant "chapters" of the accession negotiations are:
+The EU advises countries applying to join the EU (known as ‘candidate countries’) and others that may apply in future on EU health policy, and evaluates their progress towards EU health standards and policies.
+The relevant ‘chapters’ of membership negotiations are:

 - Public health - chapter 28 on consumer and health protection